 - External courses and seminars

-We are going to assemble a set of development guides for the ten competencies listed above for working remotely, perhaps modified with the help of your input.
+We have recently updated a set of development guides for the ten competencies listed above for working remotely,

 If you want a copy of these guides, please let me know.
 Also let me know if you are interested in having a license for organization-wide use of our Dictionary, Competency Development Guide, and Competency Interview Guides.
 You can easily customize any of the materials.
 We also have an eDeveloper™, which is an online version of the Competency Development Guide, and 360 feedback instruments.